 An infant’s hygiene is something that is super important.
 There is no argument about that.
-It will have a massive impact upon their general health and well-being because they will rely on you as an adult to take care of them.
+It will have a massive impact on their general health and well-being because they will rely on you as an adult to take care of them.
 The little mistakes that you might make (obviously because you too are human) could significantly affect them.
 Here are some mistakes that you must avoid in order to maintain the right hygiene standards for your child.

 Not Carrying the Infant’s Things around While Travelling

 Sometimes as a new parent, it can get a bit overwhelming and it is not at all uncommon to forget a few things here and there or to make a few mistakes.
-After all you are putting yourself through endless sleepless nights and exhaustion and are also under a lot of pressure to do the best for your newborn.
+After all, you are putting yourself through endless sleepless nights and exhaustion and are also under a lot of pressure to do the best for your newborn.
 Therefore, if you make the mistake of not carrying the infant’s nappy bags and other utensils like milk bottles and extra diapers with you, do not feel bad.
-It is all part of the learning curve, but just keep in mind that if you are going to be even going to the next door neighbour’s house, you might be better off carrying these things with you.
+It is all part of the learning curve, but just keep in mind that if you are going to be even going to the next door neighbor’s house, you might be better off carrying these things with you.
 Leave a reminder on your phone if you need to keep reminding yourself about it.

 Using A Bit Too Much Shampoo

 Shampoo always contains a few strong chemicals but in the case of shampoos made for infants, they are created a lot more mildly.
-Still, using too much can be harmful for the infant’s head and can also cause irritation if it gets into their eyes and nose.
-The best way to overcome this mistake is to first squeeze out about a pea sized amount of shampoo on to your palm and then gently spread that only through the hair of the infant.
+Still, using too much can be harmful to the infant’s head and can also cause irritation if it gets into their eyes and nose.
+The best way to overcome this mistake is to first squeeze out about a pea-sized amount of shampoo on to your palm and then gently spread that only through the hair of the infant.
 You should also limit yourself to using shampoo just two or three times a week.

 Using Too Much Infant Powder